CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-Interfaces.md

 spine03           swp2                                                     up      Mon Jan 11 05:56:35 2021
 spine04           swp2                                                     up      Mon Jan 11 05:56:35 2021
 ```

-If you do not specify a switch port or host, the command returns all configured aliases.
+{{</expand>}}

 ## Check for MTU Inconsistencies

 <!-- vale off -->
 The maximum transmission unit (MTU) determines the largest size packet or frame that can be transmitted across a given communication link.
 When the MTU is not configured to the same value on both ends of the link, communication problems can occur.
-With NetQ, you can verify that the MTU is correctly specified for each link using the `netq check mtu` command.
+Use the `netq check mtu` command to verify that the MTU is correctly specified for each link.
 <!-- vale on -->

+{{<expand "check mtu">}}

-This example shows that four switches have inconsistently specified link MTUs.
-Now the network administrator or operator can reconfigure the switches and eliminate the communication issues associated with this misconfiguration.
+The following example shows that four switches have inconsistently specified link MTUs.
+The network administrator or operator can reconfigure the switches and eliminate the communication issues associated with this misconfiguration.

 ```
 cumulus@switch:~$ netq check mtu